Minkowski content and fractal Euler characteristic for conformal graph directed systems: Main Results

-where $\mdim\defeq\dim_M(\sset)$ denotes the Minkowski dimension of $\sset$. \item If $R$ is non-lattice, then the fractal curvature measures of both $\sset$ and $F$ exist and coincide with the respective average fractal curvature measures. \item If $R$ is lattice, then neither the 0-th nor the 1-st fractal curvature measure of $\sset$ and $F$ exist. \end{enumerate} \end{thm}
+where $\mdim\defeq\dim_M(\sset)$ denotes the Minkowski dimension of $\sset$. \item If $R$ is non-lattice, then the local Minkowski content and the local fractal Euler characteristic of both $\sset$ and $F$ exist and coincide with the respective average versions. \item If $R$ is lattice, then neither the local Minkowski content nor the local fractal Euler characteristic of $\sset$ and $F$ exist. \end{enumerate} \end{theorem}

-We have already alluded to the observation that there exist $\mathcal C^{1+\alpha}$-diffeomorphic images of sets arising from lattice sGDS, which are Minkowski measurable.
-In fact, for every limit set $\sset$ of a lattice sGDS there exist $\mathcal C^{1+\alpha}$-diffeomorphisms $g$ such that $g(\sset)$ is Minkowski measurable.
-The explicit form of such diffeomorphisms is given in \cref{cormin:lattice} of the next theorem.
+Piecewise $\mathcal C^{1+\alpha}$-diffeomorphic images of limit sets of sGDS play an important role in the theory of general lattice cGDS.
+Namely, if a lattice cGDS consists of analytic maps, then its limit set $F$ is an image of a limit set of an sGDS under a piecewise $\mathcal C^{1+\alpha}$-diffeomorphism: